Northern Utah Radio Controlled Aircraft Club, Inc.

 This organization shall be known as “Northern Utah Radio Controlled Aircraft Club, Inc.” also known as “NURCAC”.

 NURCAC is formed for the purpose of providing a safe and recreational environment for aero-modeling activities.
 These activities include the flying of radio-controlled model aircraft, the exchange of methods and ideas for the improvement and enjoyment of aero-modeling, fellowship activities and participation with local civic organizations in educational, community service and aero-modeling projects for the purpose of making a positive contribution to the community.

 Article III – Membership

 Membership is open to anyone who agrees to abide by the NURCAC Constitution, By-Laws and other regulations and guidelines.
 There are four categories of membership.
 All memberships require membership in the Academy of Model Aeronautics, (AMA) and registration to the FAA’s Drone registration program.
-There is currently a cap of 250 paid initiation fees.
-All members must display their AMA and NURCAC or guest cards visibly at all times while participating in RC activities on the property.
+There is currently a cap of 250 paid Memberships per Annual Year.
+All members must display their NURCAC ID at all times while participating in RC activities on the property.
 Physical or digital AMA ID’s, FAA Drone Registration ID cards and approved Visitor requests will be in possession of members and visitors.
 All above documentation must be available upon request from any member verifying membership and or any item in question.
 FAA ID numbers will be visible on the Outside of all Aircraft to be flown on club property.
 Subject to Article X.

 Regular Membership – Members over 19 years old who have paid a one-time nonrefundable and nontransferable initiation fee of $250.00.
 Annual dues are $100, and the first year’s dues are included in the $250 initiation fee.